failfa-st/fail1/README.md

 innovative JavaScript projects.
 Build anything from interactive tools to text-based games without needing a ton of coding experience.
 Get started today and unleash your creativity!

+## Software as we know it is about to change

+Have you ever wanted to create a cool text-based RPG game or tool in the console, but didn't know where to start?
+Well, with the power of OpenAI's GPT-3.5 language model and a set of strict rules, now anyone can create incredible projects with ease.

+At its core, this generative process uses the OpenAI API to create a series of JavaScript files, each building upon the previous one.
+By following the rules outlined in the comments of the code, the process ensures that the code produced is valid and meets the desired criteria.

+One example of a project that can be created through this generative process is a mandelbrot function that draws ASCII and logs the output in each generation.
+But that's just scratching the surface.
+The possibilities are endless, and the only limit is your imagination.

+The persona used in the code can have a big impact on how the project is built.
+For example, a creative programmer with a design-driven and animation enthusiast mindset can lead to the creation of incredible text-based games and tools that are both visually stunning and highly functional.

+But the best part is that anyone can do it.
+You don't need to be an innovative genius or a coding expert to use this process.
+By following the rules and letting the power of AI do the heavy lifting, even those with limited coding experience can create amazing projects.

+So, whether you're an experienced coder or just starting out, this generative process is a groundbreaking and exciting way to explore the possibilities of machine learning in the world of software development.
+Try it out for yourself and see where your imagination takes you.
+The future of software development is at your fingertips.

 ## Usage

 Create your own unique JavaScript programs with this easy-to-use generative process: